she0930she/account-verify-api/README.md

-## This is an account management RESTful APIs in docker containers
+## This is an account management RESTful APIs App running in docker containers
 I used flask in python, SQLAlchemy(ORM) and Postgresql as a database.

----

 ### Prerequisite
 - Make sure you have docker running in the background(or docker desktop running).

----

 ## Steps to run the Docker container
 1. git clone